-- Follow instructions on when you can begin using shampoo and soaps and what kinds you can use.
+- Follow instructions on when you can begin using shampoo and soaps and what kinds to use.

-- Wear clothes that fasten in the front (rather than clothes that are pulled over the head).
+- Wear clothes that fasten in the front.
+Avoid clothes that are pulled over the head.

 - Avoid excessive pressure or motion on and around the incisions.

 - Avoid using makeup.